JohnL3/selflearningtictactoe/README.md

 ### Things Id like to Add
 + First a option to store data so when I shut down webpage or refresh I dont loose the data allready created
-So will either have to connect to a database or look in to local storage
+So I will either have to connect to a database or look in to local storage.
++ Look at doing the learning option as well for when computer goes second and human starts
++ Would Really like to see if I can have two versions play against each other and learn as they go along.
+Bonus as this could speed up the learning process, And also I have a feeling learning results could be different to if I taught them.
++ A total redesign of the whole webpage ... as this was just thrown to-gether as i thought of things that would help me visualize what was happening as I working away at this.